Bloom in Bloomington

 Interns will attend career readiness training prior to the start of their internships.
 They will learn skills such as professional etiquette, resume building, and how to use basic office software.

-High school interns are expected to attend the Leadership Academy every Friday during their internship program.
+High school interns are expected to attend the Leadership Academy on Fridays during their internship program.
 The Leadership Academy provides skill building opportunities such as public speaking, networking, and racial equity training.
 Employers are expected to pay their interns for participation as this is a professional readiness program.

 A graduation ceremony will be held the evening of the last day of the internship on August 16th.
 Employers, supervisors, family, friends, and all of the interns are invited to attend.
 The ceremony will be held at Bloomington Civic Plaza (1800 W. Old Shakopee Road, Bloomington, MN 55431).